yonahcodes/dev-logo/README.md

 # PNG Logo Overlay Automation

-I created this project to customize banners for my university course repositories.
+I created this to customize banners for my university course repositories.
 It provides scripts to overlay `PNG` logo images onto a background PNG image, using a `Bash` script for `SVG` to PNG conversion (via `Inkscape`) and a `Python` script (using `Pillow`) for adjustable logo overlay.

 ![Udem C++](img/overlay/udem_cpp.png)